 Previous Event Materials and Information

 Information organized by events hosted by the Student Success Center.
-Review presentations, handouts, and resources from pas events.
+Review presentations, handouts, and resources from past events.
 Looking for older events?
-Contact Lexi Swanson at email@example.com for archived materials.
+Contact Lexi Swanson at firstname.lastname@example.org for archived materials.
 Check out our resource center page for even more materials organized by topic!
 To view materials or information for upcoming events, go to the Student Success Homepage or the calendar.

 January 16-17, 2020 at the Kitsap Conference Center, Bremerton, WA.